ShovalMessica/NAST/README.md

 ```
 python train.py --training_config_path path/to/training/config --model_config_path path/to/model/config
 ```
-#### Implementation Details: Our training procedure is designed to ensure stability and effectiveness, utilizing three distinct loss functions.
-The training is structured in two phases, each controlled by parameters set in the configuration file:
+**Implementation Details:** Our training procedure is designed to ensure stability and effectiveness, utilizing three distinct loss functions.
+The training is structured in two phases, each controlled by parameters set in the configuration file.

 **1. Phase I:**
    - Only *reconstruction* and *diversity* losses are active.